BT’s Complete Wi-Fi service gives you a guaranteed wi-fi signal in every room of your home, or £100 back.

 BT’s Complete Wi-Fi uses mesh networking technology.
 This differs from many other solutions (especially those that are available on the high street) which use older range extender or wi-fi repeater technology.

-The following table summarises the key differences between mesh networking and wi-fi range extenders or repeaters:
+The following table summarises the key differences between mesh networking and regular wi-fi range extenders or repeaters:

 |Mesh Wi-Fi Networking||Wi-Fi Range Extender or Repeater|